openhab/openhab-addons/addons/io/org.openhab.io.neeo/README.md

 1.  discoveredbrains.json will contain the brains that are discovered or manually added from the 'brains' tab.
 As brains are discovered, manually added or removed, this file will be updated.
 2.  neeodefinitions.json will contain the device mappings defined on the 'things' tab.
 As definitions are saved, this file will be updated.

+## Firmware

+The following are notes on some of the NEEO Firmwares

+### 50.x

+The following changes have occurred:

+1. Added support for the MUSICPLAYER type
+2. Added support to hide the label for a text field

+### 49.2

+The following changes have occurred:

+1. SKIP BACKWARD should be changed to PREVIOUS
+2. SKIP FORWARD should be changed to NEXT
+3. ENTER should be changed to CURSOR ENTER
+4. Added support for 'specificname' (allowing you to override the name shown in NEEO)
+5. Added support for HSBType channels (creates 4 channels: overall, hue, brightness and saturation)
+6. Added NEEO Brain name to the Brain tab

 ## Configuration